-On Thursday, Rafael Nadal kept his undefeated streak alive in Olympic Singles competition, defeating Giles Simon to reach the Quarterfinals.
-The 2008 Gold Medalist and doubles partner Marc Lopez then teamed to take-down Canada’s Daniel Nestor and Vasek Pospisil, guaranteeing a place on the Olympic podium.
+On Thursday, Rafael Nadal kept his undefeated streak alive (9-0) in Singles competition during the Summer Games, defeating Giles Simon to reach the Quarterfinals.
+The 2008 Gold Medalist and doubles partner Marc Lopez then teamed to take-down Canada’s Daniel Nestor and Vasek Pospisil, guaranteeing a place on the podium.
 On Friday, Rafa and Marc will face Romania’s Florin Mergea and Horia Tecau in the Gold Medal match.
 With so much at stake on Friday, Nadal then withdrew from the Mixed Doubles draw.

 The Brazilian team of Teliana Pereira and Marcelo Melo was also victorious on Thursday, advancing to the Mixed Doubles Quarterfinals with a win over Caroline Garcia and Nicolas Mahut of France.